Structure of the female breast: want to learn more about it?

 |Blood supply||Mammary branches of posterior intercostal, lateral thoracic and internal thoracic arteries|

 |Function||Producing and excreting milk in order to nurse a newborn

 Milk production in the mammary gland is regulated by prolactin, while milk ejection through the nipple is regulated by oxytocin.

 Continue your learning

-Now that you have mastered the anatomy and function of the female breast, expand your knowledge with the lymphatics of the female breast.
+Now that you have mastered the anatomy and function of the female breast, expand your knowledge with the lymphatics and blood vessels of the female breast.